Saharan dust launches off the Moroccan coast - Earth.com

 Today’s Image of the Day from NASA Earth Observatory features a plume of Saharan dust pouring off the coast of southern Morocco.

 The Sahara Desert is the world’s biggest source of airborne dust.
-Each year, it produces hundreds of millions of tons of mineral dust that are lifted into the atmosphere and transported across vast distances up to thousands of miles.
+Each year, it releases hundreds of millions of tons of mineral dust that are lifted into the atmosphere and transported across vast distances up to thousands of miles.

 Saharan Air Layer